Environmental Initiative

 Tom Mobbs continued: "The Lib Dems promised to be open and transparent, this is much to the contrary."

-The pledge to plant a tree for every resident in the Borough of Tunbridge Wells was part of the Tunbridge Wells Liberal Democrats’ successful local election campaign, which saw the party gain control of the Borough Council in May.
+The pledge to plant a tree for every resident in the Borough of Tunbridge Wells was part of the Tunbridge Wells Liberal Democrats’ successful local election campaign, which saw the party gain control of the Borough Council in May 2024.

-The council says the first 3,000 trees will be planted in partnership with Kent High Weald through the Kent Plant Tree project with funding from the Local Authority Treescape Fund.
+According to the local Liberal Democrats, the first 3,000 trees will be planted in partnership with Kent High Weald through the Kent Plant Tree project with funding from the Local Authority Treescape Fund.

 According to government websites, the Local Authority Treescape Fund is part of a £640 million central government "Nature for Climate Fund", which was launched by Boris Johnson's Conservative government in 2021.